Skip to main content

 Development Server and Testing

-Run npm or pnpm run dev to start the development server, open your browser then head straight to http://localhost:5173.
+Let’s open our terminal, type npm or pnpm run dev in order to start the development server, open your browser, and then head straight to http://localhost:5173.

-Once you do so, you’ll stumbel upon this page.
+Once you’ve done so, you’ll stumble upon this page.

 Vite Dev Server Running

-Now, to confirm that the main.tsx file is really injecting the App component inside the div whose id is equal to root, let’s inspect the page.
+Now, in order to confirm that the main.tsx file is really injecting the <App/> component inside the div with the id of root.
+Let’s inspect the page.

 Inspect the Root Div